A few years ago, I felt lost.

 Certain people might have prospered quickly.
 I haven’t been through that.
 I can only ask you to work hard and to be persistent – it works.

-Appreciate every little success that comes on your way and keep collecting them until you reach where you want to be.
+Appreciate all the little successes that come along your way and keep collecting them until you reach where you want to be.

 Find out ways to do more work.
 Pay attention to the details and learn them.
 Aim for small successes.